 Pay Attention to the 3 Tips

-Just like Hiragana letters, each stroke of Katakana has one of the following tips (endings): Stop (tome), Brush-up (hane) and Release (harai).
+Just like the Hiragana letters, each stroke of Katakana has one of the following tips (endings): Stop (tome), Brush-up (hane), and Release (harai).

-This has resulted from the custom of writing with a brush in old days.
-In the Katakana videos below, I indicate what ending you need for each stroke.
+When I teach the Katakana letters, I indicate what ending you need for each stroke of each letter.
 I encourage you to follow the instruction so you’ll get used to writing Katakana with correct stroke endings.

 Let’s Learn Japanese Katakana!

-I hope this entire post helped you learn how to write Japanese Katakana!
+I hope this post helped you start to learn Katakana on your own!